Stocks fall after Fed says it's too soon to pause rate hikes

-Stocks are broadly lower on Wall Street in afternoon trading Wednesday after Federal Reserve Chief Jerome Powell signaled that it's too early for the central bank to consider pausing its interest rate increases as it tries to crush the worst inflation in decades.
+Stocks fell sharply after Federal Reserve Chair Jerome Powell signaled that interest rates will need to go even higher than previously thought in order to tame the worst inflation in decades.

-The remarks came after the Fed announced a widely expected fourth straight extra-large rate increase of three-quarters of a percentage point.
-The market rallied briefly after the central bank released a statement that seemed to suggest it could ease back on the rate-increase program.
-That was welcome news for markets, which have been worried the recent pace of rate hikes could slow the economy so much that it goes into a recession.

-But during a press conference, Powell said that to bring inflation down, the Fed will need to keep rates high enough to hurt the economy “for some time.”
+The Fed also raised its benchmark rate by three-quarters of a percentage point Wednesday, its fourth consecutive hike of that magnitude and its sixth this year.

+Markets had initially rallied after Fed policymakers suggested in a statement that they might slow the pace of increases.
+Those gains disappeared and stocks turned lower again after Powell delivered the sobering news that the Fed may need to hold back the economy with high interest rates for some time before the fight against inflation is done.

-“It’s very premature, in my view, to think about or to be talking about pausing our rate hikes," Powell said.
+“It’s very premature, in my view, to think about or to be talking about pausing our rate hikes,” Powell in a news conference.
 “We have a ways to go.”

+The remarks dashed Wall Street's hopes that the central bank would signal that it might be considering easing back on its aggressive rate increases, which have weighed on the stock market this year.
+Higher rates not only slow the economy by discouraging borrowing, they also make stocks look less appealing compared to lower-risk assets like bonds and CDs.

-The S&P 500 was down 1.9% as of 3:26 p.m.
-Eastern.
+The S&P 500 fell 2.5%, its third straight drop.
 It had been up by 1% earlier.
-The Dow Jones Industrial Average was down 357 points, or 1.1%, at 32,298.
-The Nasdaq composite dropped 2.7%.
-Before their brief afternoon rally, the indexes had all been in the red much of the day ahead of the Fed's interest rate policy statement release at 2:00 p.m.
-Eastern.
+The Dow Jones Industrial Average fell 1.5% and the Nasdaq composite slid 3.4%.

 The Fed's move raised its key short-term rate to a range of 3.75% to 4%, its highest level in 15 years.
 It was the central bank's sixth rate hike this year, a streak that has made mortgages and other consumer and business loans increasingly expensive and heightened the risk of a recession.